orourkera/go-ruck-yourself/rucking_app/VALIDATION_RULES_ACTIVE_SESSION.md

   - Controlled by `SessionValidationService.minInitialDistanceMeters`.
   - `_canShowStats` is set to `true` after this threshold is reached.

+## 2. Session Save Validation (Updated 2025-05-09)

+The app **no longer enforces** a minimum distance or duration to save a workout.
+Users may save sessions with *any* distance or time, including zero.
+Historical constants `minSessionDistanceMeters` and `minSessionDuration` remain in the codebase but are **ignored** during `validateSessionForSave`.

+> **Rationale:** Allow recording equipment-only or indoor workouts where GPS and time thresholds are not applicable.

+### Implementation Details
+* The checks for `duration < minSessionDuration` and `distanceMeters < minSessionDistanceMeters` have been removed from `SessionValidationService.validateSessionForSave`.
+* UI and BLoC no longer display “session too short” or “distance too short” errors.
+* Other validations (calorie sanity, GPS, speed, etc.) remain unchanged.

-## 2. Minimum Session Distance for Saving
+## 3. Minimum Initial Distance for Stats Display
-- **Threshold:** 100 meters
+- **Threshold:** 50 meters
-- **Purpose:** A session cannot be saved unless the user has moved at least 100 meters.
+- **Purpose:** Stats (Distance, Pace, Calories, Elevation) are only shown after the user has moved at least 50 meters.
+Until then, spinners are displayed.
 - **Implementation:**
-  - Controlled by `SessionValidationService.minSessionDistanceMeters`.
-  - Used in session completion and save validation.

-## 3. Minimum Session Duration for Saving
-- **Threshold:** 2 minutes
-- **Purpose:** A session cannot be saved unless it lasts at least 2 minutes.
-- **Implementation:**
-  - Controlled by `SessionValidationService.minSessionDuration`.
+  - Controlled by `SessionValidationService.minInitialDistanceMeters`.
+  - `_canShowStats` is set to `true` after this threshold is reached.

 ## 4. Auto-Pause (Disabled)
 - **Rule:** The app previously auto-paused when speed dropped below `0.5 km/h` for over `1 minute`.
 This feature is now disabled to prevent random pausing during sessions.
 Users must manually pause and resume sessions.